 When Yukon’s workers experience psychologically healthy and safe workplaces, Yukon’s employers enjoy improved productivity, efficiency and success.

-The Government of Yukon is proposing to introduce a violence and harassment prevention regulation.
+The Government of Yukon is preparing a violence and harassment prevention regulation.
 Modelled on those in other parts of the country, the regulation will be a major step in protecting the health and safety of Yukoners in the workplace.

 Improving workplace hazard assessment